 *First Floridians First Americans 2015*

-Dennis Stanford, head archaeologist for the Smithsonian has been invited to open this second First Floridians First Americans Conference.
-Mike Waters of the Center for the First Americans at Texas A & M University will explain the controversy among scholars created by discoveries made in the Aucilla Basin.
-He will tell of past local discoveries such as a stone knife embedded in plant matter and a mammoth tusk scholars contend is the earliest proven large animal kill in North America.
-Scholars will discuss the possibility that this part of coastal Florida may prove to be the earliest human settlement in North America.
+Dennis Stanford, head archaeologist for the Smithsonian opened this second First Floridians First Americans Conference.
+Mike Waters of the Center for the First Americans at Texas A & M University explained the controversy among scholars created by discoveries made in the Aucilla Basin.
+He told of past local discoveries such as a stone knife embedded in plant matter and a mammoth tusk scholars contend is the earliest proven large animal kill in North America.
+Scholars discussed the possibility that this part of coastal Florida may prove to be the earliest human settlement in North America.
 There is even a question that these paleoIndians may have come from Europe.

-Confirmed scholars from Georgia, Pennsylvania and Canada agree to design their remarks to make them understandable and interesting to laymen.
-Papers will be edited for publication post-conference and slide presentations will be posted on the First Floridians web site.
-We will present an extensive display of artifacts from this area, with informational docents, open to viewing by the public to help explain the story of the First Floridians: First Americans.
+Confirmed scholars from Georgia, Pennsylvania and Canada agreed to design their remarks to make them understandable and interesting to laymen.
+Papers were edited for publication post-conference and slide presentations were posted on the First Floridians web site.
+We presented an extensive display of artifacts from this area, with informational docents, open to viewing by the public to help explain the story of the First Floridians: First Americans.

-This project will give scholars new information and lay attendees an understanding of the importance of protecting the archaeological, anthropological and early historic sites in our county.
+This project gives scholars new information and lay attendees an understanding of the importance of protecting the archaeological, anthropological and early historic sites in our county.

-Our target audience is residents and students of Monticello, Jefferson, Madison, Taylor, Leon & surrounding counties and scholars interested in the archaeological exploration of the Southeast.
-We will use newspapers and other print media, radio, television, Internet Media releases, posting on related web sites and social media to market this conference.
+Our target audience was residents and students of Monticello, Jefferson, Madison, Taylor, Leon & surrounding counties and scholars interested in the archaeological exploration of the Southeast.

 (1) Educate local residents and students about the importance of the paleo Indian discoveries in the Aucilla Basin, and help them understand how critical it is to protect them from pot-hunters and progress.